-RDP multiple monitors not working problem
+RDP multiple monitors not working

 Many users have encountered the same problem when using RDP to control another PC remotely.But why does it occur and how should it be solved?
-In the next part, we’ll show you the causes of RDP multiple monitors not working problem and two solutions to effectively solve it.
+In the next part, we’ll show you the causes of RDP multiple monitors not working problem and four solutions to solve it effectively.

 There are many reasons why multiple monitors of RDP do not work, mainly including hardware, system version, and software.

-- Software reasons, this is the main cause of the problem, but we can solve it through the RDP-related settings.
+- Software reasons.
+This is the main cause of the problem, but we can solve it through the RDP-related settings.

-3 solutions to solve Remote Desktop monitors not working
+Four solutions to solve Remote Desktop monitors not working

 Solution 1.
-Configure RDP properly
+Configure RDP setting

 Step 1.
 Search for Remote Desktop Connection in the Search box.
 And then open it.

 Solution 2.
-Use the command line
+Use a command line

-Press Windows key + R to invoke the Run dialog box.
-Then type in “mstsc /multimon” and hit OK to open the Remote Desktop Connection interface.
-Then refer to the previous method and switch to the Display tab for corresponding settings.
+Step 1.
+Press Win + R to invoke the Run dialog box.
+Then type in “cmd” and hit OK to open Command Prompt.

 Step 1.
 On the General tab, click Save As under Connection settings.